mistergjones/chessgame/README.md

 ## General info

-This project is to demonstrate React JS, components, classes by the use of a simple chess game.
+This project is to demonstrate Node JS, React JS, components, classes by the use of a chess game.

 ## Chess game link